tharsila/tharsila/README.md

 ## Hey there!
 I’m Tharsila Borges ✌

 I am a Telecommunications Engineer graduated from "Estácio” in 2016.
-At the present time, I'm a student in Full Stack Web Development at NewTab Academy.
+At the present time, I'm a student in Full Stack Web Development at Newtab Academy.

 - 🎯 I'm currently learning Javascript/React.